huyenhoang/loganalysis/README.md

 From the command line, type `python log-analysis.py` to run the module.

-The three methods (`questionOne`, `questionTwo`, `questionThree`) in the python module will query the database using the views and print out the results, which are recorded in the text file `printedResults.txt`
+If there is any problem connecting to the database, the program will exit.
+Otherwise, the three methods (`questionOne`, `questionTwo`, `questionThree`) in the python module will query the database using the views and print out the results, which are recorded in the text file `printedResults.txt`